 Self-care is great, but it isn't a cure-all.
 Sometimes, the weight is just too heavy to carry alone.
 If your anxiety is stopping you from eating, sleeping, or even showing up to class, it’s time to talk to a professional.

-Asking for help isn't "giving up"—it's a sign of academic resilience.
-Whether it’s a counselor at your university’s wellness center or a local therapist, getting professional support gives you a toolkit that lasts way longer than a single semester.
-We need to break the stigma: everyone needs a hand sometimes.
+Asking for help isn't "giving up."
+It is a sign of academic resilience.
+Whether you visit a counselor at your university’s wellness center or a local therapist, professional support provides strategies that last far beyond a single semester.
+Everyone needs help at times.

-At the end of the day, remember this: your grades are a measurement of your progress in a course, not a measurement of your worth as a human being.
-By prioritizing your student wellness now, you’re setting yourself up for a career—and a life—that’s actually sustainable.
-Take a breath.
-You’ve got this.
+Remember that your grades are a measurement of your progress in a course, not a measurement of your worth as a human being.
+By prioritizing your student wellness now, you are setting yourself up for a career and a life that is sustainable.